 “We believe socially engaged practice can create political spaces, facilitated by the artist, where an embodied experience of convivial co-existence can lead to deep sharing.
 We are inviting nine peers to uncover, and harvest, the invisible or tacit knowledge we believe often contributes to the creation of this experience.
 This will take place through three facilitated sessions from which we intend to create a publication (online or printed) of the findings.”

-This DIY is run in partnership with Heart of Glass.Details of how to apply to participate in this DIY will be announced shortly…
+This DIY is run in partnership with Heart of Glass.Applications for this DIY are now closed

 A Way Away: Correspondence Course is a peer-to-peer artist development project exploring the idea of distance – spatial and temporal, physical and social, perceived/imagined and real.
 Approaching distance not only as the topic of our investigation but also as a condition of living, as a situation to work in, as both a material and a tool, A Way Away uses various forms of exchange over distance, including the old genre of correspondence course whereby dispersed participants send materials – actional / performative tasks, thought experiments and writing exercises – to one another by regular post.